Wacht am Rhein (game)

 Wacht am Rhein is a grand tactical monster board wargame published by Simulations Publications, Inc. (SPI) in 1977 that simulates Germany's Battle of the Bulge offensive in late 1944 during World War II.

 Description

-In December 1944, in an operation codenamed "Wacht am Rhein" ("Watch on the Rhine"), the German army tried to break through the lightly guarded Ardennes Forest sector in an attempt to drive a wedge through the Allied armies, take the port of Antwerp and force a separate negotiated peace with the British, French and American allies.
+In December 1944, in an operation codenamed "Wacht am Rhein" ("Watch on the Rhine"), the German army tried to repeat its triumph of 1940 by breaking through the lightly guarded Ardennes Forest sector in an attempt to drive a wedge through the Allied armies, take the port of Antwerp and force a separate negotiated peace with the British, French and American allies.
 Wacht am Rhein is a simulation of that conflict, a grand tactical two-player wargame set at the battalion and company level.
 With 1400 counters, it is considered a "monster" wargame.

 Components

 The game was packaged in either a clear plastic flat box that incorporated counter trays, or a standard cardboard bookshelf game box.
 Both boxes included: